Peacemaker & CX Race

 12MM Thru Axles

-Important: Before wrenching on your axles, please make certain the 6mm allen key is inserted at least 8mm's into the axle.
-The allen key tolerances on the latest generation "Lite" thru axles are tight but will loosen up with use.
+Before wrenching on your axles, please make certain the 6mm allen key is inserted at least 8mm's into the axle.
+A little grease on the threads and frame interface will extend the life of your axles - and frameset.

 The Peacemaker uses an English threaded BSA bottom bracket (68mm) - you're welcome.
 It is compatible with SRAM GXP, Easton/RaceFace BSA 30 and other Shimano and compatible bottom brackets/cranksets.
 Due to the myriad of bottom bracket standards and some cross compatibility, make certain you use a compatible combination.